LucianoXu/NQPV/README.md

 ```
 The description contains the local settings for the scope and the variables in the scope.
 In fact, the processing result of a ".npqv" file is also returned as a scope.

 Variables of the local scope will overlap those in the global scope with the same name, which works just like that in C or Python.
-We can also refer to a vairable by its path, such as:
+We can also refer to a variable by its path, such as:
 ```
 show I end
 show global.I end